 J. Benner and M Calpino in, ‘Genesis, Zen and Quantum Physics.”
-Pages 246-7
+Pages 246-7.

-Paul speaks of the church as the household of God and the root of this household – the very reason the household exists, lives, breathes and has strength and power – can be summed up in the following words from Titus 3:4-5.
+Paul speaks of the church as the household of God and the root of this household – the very reason the household exists, lives, breathes and has strength and power – can be summed up in the following words from Titus 3:4-5…

 “But when the kindness and love of God our Saviour appeared, he saved us, not because of righteous things we had done, but because of his mercy.
 He saved us through the washing of rebirth and renewal by the Holy Spirit,”

-The mercy of God results (for those who embrace it) in a cancellation of debt and washing away of sin through the compassion, kindness and love of God seen in Jesus Christ.
+The mercy of God results in (for those who embrace it) a cancellation of debt and washing away of sin through the compassion, kindness and love of God seen in Jesus Christ.
 Through God’s compassion and mercy I do not receive what I do deserve and in mercy and grace I not only have sin cancelled but am brought into a new position, a new standing with God as a son or daughter.
-An ancient king once touched upon this as he describes what it felt like to be brought out of the struggle of life and into safety, with the following words…
+An ancient king once touched upon this as he described what it felt like to be brought out of the struggle of life and into safety, with the following words…

 “He lifted me out of the slimy pit, out of the mud and mire; he set my feet on a rock and gave me a firm place to stand.”